amiv-eth/amivapi/README.md

 If you only want to use AMIV API, check out the online documentation (There's a link in the github description above).

-If you are an administrator and wish to get the AMIV API r`unning, keep reading!
+If you are an administrator and wish to get the AMIV API running, keep reading!

 If you are a developer looking to work on AMIV API, it's best to look at the code directly.
 You can start with [bootstrap.py](amivapi/bootstrap.py),